kroxylicious/kroxylicious.github.io/overview.markdown

 Rust...).

 On the Kafka Cluster side, there are no changes required either.
 That is, no additional libraries to deploy or special configurations to apply.
-Kroxylicious works with both on-premise Kafka Clusters or cloud Kafka services.
+Kroxylicious works with *any* Kafka Cluster from a self-managed Kafka Cluster through to a Kafka Service offered by a cloud provider.

 A key concept in Kroxylicious is the Filter.
 It is these that layer additional behaviours into the Kafka system.